open-component-model/ocm/pkg/contexts/ocm/repositories/ocireg/README.md

 - **`baseUrl`** *string*

-  OCI repository reference
+  OCI repository reference, containing the host part and the repository prefix as path

 - **`legacyTypes`** (optional) *bool*

-  OCI repository requires docker legacy mime types for oci image manifests. (automatically enabled for docker.io)
+  OCI repository requires docker legacy mime types for OCI image manifests. (automatically enabled for docker.io)

   `docker.io` cannot be used to host an OCM repository because